ssube/deploy-lock/README.md

 ### TODOs

+1. Infer lock source from other arguments/CI variables
-1. SQL data store, with history (don't need to remove old records)
+2. SQL data store, with history (don't need to remove old records)
-2. S3 data store
+3. S3 data store
-3. REST API with lock endpoints
+4. REST API with lock endpoints
-4. Kubernetes admission controller with webhook endpoint
+5. Kubernetes admission controller with webhook endpoint

 ### Questions

 1. In the [deploy path](#deploy-path), should account come before region or region before account?
    1. `aws/us-east-1/staging` vs `aws/staging/us-east-1`
-   2. This is purely a recommendation in the docs, `lock.path` and `lock.source` (replacing `lock.env`) will both be slash-delimited or array paths.
+   2. This is purely a recommendation in the docs, `lock.path` and `lock.source` will both be slash-delimited or array paths.
 2. Should there be an `update` or `replace` command?
    1. Probably not, at least not without lock history or multi-party locks.
    2. When the data store can keep old locks, `replace` could expire an existing lock and create a new one